 As part of phase two, HD supported the communities in developing position papers on their issues and concerns.
 Those papers formed the basis of discussion in the dialogue process and were then condensed into a roadmap/agenda for discussion.
 Outreach meetings were organised at grassroots level with the wider communities to seek their endorsement of the issues and concerns outlined in the position papers produced by their representatives.
 The outreach meetings encouraged ownership of the process by the communities, as well as ownership of the ideas and strategies for dealing with the issues and concerns.
 Formal dialogue discussions between the communities then began.
 They were structured to take place over a period of several months with each dialogue session lasting 4-5 days.
 The key output in each of the dialogue discussions was a set of agreements and recommendations drafted by the communities themselves for resolving the conflict.

 The third and final phase of HD’s dialogue processes is an on-going one; it focuses on the sustainability of the established peace processes.
 Following the conclusion of the formal dialogue discussions, HD has been supporting the communities in the three regions to develop implementation strategies on the basis of the recommendations stemming from the formal dialogue discussions.
-HD has similarly set up Tension Management Networks composed of representatives from the community groups engaged in the dialogue processes.
-The networks monitor the security situation and intervene when the need arises.
-In collaboration with the local and state governments, the security agencies and the communities, the networks have also established strategies for addressing security concerns and safeguarding the achievements of the dialogue processes.
+HD has similarly set up a Conflict Early Warning Response System – CEWERS (formerly known as the Tension Management Networks) comprising of representatives from the community groups (called Peace Monitors) engaged in the dialogue processes.
+The Peace Monitors closely observe the security situation and intervene when the need arises.
+In collaboration with the local and state governments, the security agencies and the communities, the Peace Monitors have also established strategies for addressing security concerns and safeguarding the achievements of the dialogue processes.